 Legal drafting is one of the SQE2 written assessments, along with legal research, legal writing, and case and matter analysis.

 This computer-based examination tests the candidate’s application of functioning legal knowledge to a scenario through drafting forms or other standard documents.
-This assessment also requires a good understanding of the structure and formalities of language that should be used in legal documents.
+SQE legal drafting also requires a good understanding of the structure and formalities of language that should be used in legal documents.

 We have been helping aspiring solicitors to prepare for the QLTS OSCE assessments, which the SQE is based upon.
 We have built up extensive knowledge and expertise in the SQE2 assessments as well as learning methods and preparation planning.
 Through our unique Superexam platform, we provide lectures, training materials, and mock sessions with personalised feedback.

-Our goal is to help candidates become fully prepared and confident by the time they sit the SQE.
+Our goal is to help candidates, especially foreign qualified lawyers, become fully prepared and confident by the time they sit the SQE.

 SQE2 Legal Drafting Assessment